Sunday, November 29, 2020

-See the FORECAST RAIN CHANCES, FORECAST TEMPERATURES and the FEELS LIKE TEMPERATURES for your area
+See the FORECAST RAIN CHANCES, FORECAST TEMPERATURES and the FORECAST CLOUDS & WINDS for your area

-Beach Water Temperatures are in the mid 80s
+Beach Water Temperatures are in the middle 60s

 A complete & comprehensive meteorological discussion is available from the National Weather Service, Charleston and from the NWS, Jacksonville, FL

 One of my favorite deep space objects is the Horsehead Nebula.
 It was one of my first targets that I sought after when I started in my astrophotography quest in 2016.
 In this session, I used the ZWO ASI 160mm ProTEC monochrome camera with red-green-blue filters.
 The final results are from 3 different nights of imaging, dealing with passing clouds.
 This deep space object is part of the larger ORION complex and is high overhead now around 1 am.
 However, you need a telescope and time-laspe photography to see it, which I have for you here.

 For more of my astro pics and videos, please visit my astronomy blog at HeavenlyBackyardAstro.com.
 Click on the image for a larger view.

 So, what elese is up in the Nighttime Sky Now?
 Click Here to Gander at the Autumn Nights Sky